HaydenBelanger/assemblylinemachines/docs/walkthrough/chap1.md

 Welcome to Assembly Line Machines!

+This mod is a complete overhaul to base MC with emphasis on automation and automated processing.
+This guide will completely walk you through everything from the early game, to the complex late game systems!

 The first thing you're going to want to do is take a Pickaxe of mining level Diamond or higher (e.g. Iron Pickaxe) and venture into the earth to look for Titanium Ore (Found between Y8 and Y16), which can smelted into bars for later use.